-Reason code 12 - Goods imported at a place in a non-participating province, or imported at a place in a participating province with a lower HST rate (section 261.2)
+Reason code 12 - Goods imported at a place in a non-participating province, or imported at a place in a participating province with a lower HST rate

-If you are resident in a participating province and have paid the provincial part of the HST on goods that you imported into Canada at a place in another province for consumption or use in a province other than your province of residence, you may be entitled to a rebate of the provincial part of the HST paid or a portion thereof using reason code 12.
+If you are resident in a participating province and have paid the provincial part of the HST on goods that you imported into Canada at a place in another province for consumption, use or supply in a province other than your province of residence, you may be entitled to a rebate of the provincial part of the HST paid or a portion thereof using reason code 12.
 Generally, this rebate is not available to selected listed financial institutions (SLFI).
 However, if you are an SLFI that is an insurer or a surety, a rebate may be available in certain limited conditions.
-For more information, call 1-855-666-5166.
+For more information, call 1-800-959-5525.

 A general rebate under reason code 12 is only for goods imported into Canada.
-If you purchased goods in a participating province, for consumption, use, or supply in another province, see Form GST495, Rebate Application for the Provincial Part of Harmonized Sales Tax (HST), for information on claiming a rebate of the provincial part of HST.
+If you purchased goods in a participating province, for consumption in another province, see Form GST495, Rebate Application for the Provincial Part of Harmonized Sales Tax (HST), for information on claiming a rebate of the provincial part of HST.

-Calculating your rebate for the provincial part of the HST on goods imported at a place in a non-participating province, or at a place in a participating province with a lower HST rate Use the following formula to determine the amount of the rebate you can claim for goods that are imported for consumption or use exclusively in a province:
+Calculating your rebate for the provincial part of the HST on goods imported at a place in a non-participating province, or at a place in a participating province with a lower HST rate

+Use the following formula to determine the amount of the rebate you can claim for goods that are imported for consumption, use or supply exclusively in a province (90% or more):

-- A is the provincial part of the HST paid on importation; and - B is either zero for specified items (specified items relate to a property covered by the Deduction for Provincial Rebate (GST/HST) Regulations) or in any other case, the amount of the provincial part of the HST that would have been payable on the importation of the goods if the provincial part were calculated at the (lower) provincial rate for the province in which the goods were imported for consumption or use.
+- A is the provincial part of the HST paid on importation; and - B is either zero for specified items (specified items relate to a property covered by the point-of-sale rebate regulation) or in any other case, the amount of the provincial part of the HST that would have been payable on the importation of the goods if the provincial part were calculated at the (lower) provincial rate for the province in which the goods were imported for consumption, use or supply.

-- you are a resident of a participating province and paid the HST on goods that you imported into Canada; - the goods were imported for consumption or use exclusively in a province different from the participating province in respect of which the provincial part of the HST paid on importation was calculated; - you have paid all provincial levies, if any, that are imposed on the goods; and - the total of all tax that you are eligible to claim for this rebate, shown on receipts attached to your application, is at least CAN\$25.
+- you are a resident of a participating province and paid the HST on goods that you imported into Canada; - the goods were imported for consumption, use or supply exclusively (90% or more) in a province different from the participating province in respect of which the provincial part of the HST paid on importation was calculated; - you have paid all provincial levies, if any, that are imposed on the goods; and - the total of all tax shown on receipts attached to your application is at least CAN\$25.